DougTrajano/home-credit-default-risk/README.md

 Pending

-## Requeriments
+## Requirements

-All dependences are available on `requeriments.txt`.
+All dependences are available on `requirements.txt`.

 Python: 3.7.x